Parking frequently asked questions

 Unfortunately, there isn’t a shuttle bus service between our hospital and Denmark Hill station, Loughborough Junction station or Brixton underground station.
 The routes are all well served by regular public buses.

 I need support from a family member/friend to attend my appointment.
-Will they be able to park their vehicle so that they can attend with me?
+Can they park their vehicle so that they can attend with me?

 Your family member or friend will be able to use the drop off and collections zones.
 Cars may be left unattended for a short time – between ten minutes to two hours dependent on zone – while they chaperone you to your appointment.
 They should then return to their vehicle.

 I use taxis to travel to the hospital.
-Will I still be able to be dropped off at the main entrance?
+Can I be dropped off at the main entrance?

 Yes.
-Taxis will be able to use the drop off and collection zones in the same way as they do currently.
+Taxis can use the drop off and collection zones.

 I am visiting a patient in hospital.
-Will I be able to park my vehicle for the duration of my visit?
+Can I park my vehicle for the duration of my visit?

 We strongly encourage all visitors to use alternative travel as there is no general public car parking on site.